 A few banks provide credit cards for no annual fees with lifelong validity, whereas few provide certain offers only for a year or so.
 Make sure you get a clear picture of fees and charges related.

 4. Credit limit:

-This is maximum amount you can spend using your card which would be associated with your monthly/annual income.
+This is the maximum amount you can spend using your card which would be associated with your monthly/annual income.
 Banks boost the credit limit once in a couple of years.
-Make sure you get a card according to your income and don’t overspend.
+The credit limit assigned to a credit card applicant depends on credit history, income and other debts, the credit limit of other cards if any, etc. Make sure you get a card according to your income and don’t overspend.
 Experts suggest that it is preferable to get a card with a good credit limit if you are eligible and not spend more than 30% of your credit limit except in the cases of emergencies.

 5. Compare and decide:

 Last but not least it is better to check with at least five banks and then opt one among them rather than going for one bank.
 Different banks provide different interest rates, annual fees and even offers & rewards.
 So it is always better to compare a few banks and go for one which is suitable for you.

 Also, Read: How many Credit cards one should hold?